2 DAYS OF CRAFTING INSPIRATION

 We are crafters but also a manufacturer and an exhibitor so it is very important for us that everyone has a great experience at this event.
 We want you to learn new things and try new products and have a great time.

-There are 1,200 parking spaces in the grounds, currently offered free of charge.
+There are 1,200 parking spaces in the grounds.
 These are all on a first come first served basis and cannot be booked in advance.
-Parking is split into six parking areas, with easy access to different areas of the park and its amenities with shuttle buses running from The Paddocks car parks.
+Parking is split into six parking areas, with easy access to different areas of the park and its amenities.

 There are disabled access parking spaces specifically for blue badge holders.
 There are dedicated accessible bays in the Grove Car park (a short walk up a slight hill) and the East Car Park.
 There is a drop off point outside the Palm Court Entrance via the west slip road where staff will assist with directions.
 Spaces are available on a strictly first come, first served basis.